top of page

 Eastern Orthodoxy: Scripture, The Ecumenical Councils, Church Patriarchs, Liturgy and icons

-Pentecostalism: Immediate identifiable experiences of the Holy Spirit, the expression of spiritual gifts
+Pentecostalism: Immediate identifiable experiences of the Holy Spirit, and the expression of spiritual gifts

 One particular expression comes to us in the form of a tricycle.
 While you need all three wheels to go anywhere, there is one large driving wheel up front.
 Richard Rohr's tricycle model places personal experience up front as "inner authority," while the other intentionally smaller wheels represent "outer authorities."

-What is the Bible but a long series of interpreted events, moral teachings, hopes and fears, historical narratives and persuasive speeches?
-Nothing in the Bible was directly experienced by any modern person- we are taking someone else's word for it.
-Most Christians suppose that the Bible originated as some sort of hybrid of God speaking or acting and humans preserving it in language, with revealed truth as the final product.
+What is the Bible but a long series of interpreted events, moral teachings, poetic hopes and fears, historical narratives and persuasive speeches?
+Nothing in the Bible was directly experienced by any modern person- we must rely on the good will of ancient writers' motives in writing down "truth that is discoverable by trusting someone else's report."
+Most Christians suppose that the Bible originated as some sort of hybrid of God speaking or acting and humans preserving it in language, with revealed truth in book form as the final product.

 Without reflection on the interpretive possibilities, believing that Paul's words in Romans are God's plain words to us, actions and attitudes without nuance will result.
 Others would affirm that it's not so simple.
 Without dealing with hundreds of years of scholarship, common sense readings, canonical questions, wildly differing interpretations, the absence of original manuscripts, etc., an approach that ignores epistemological questions leads to a hermeneutic of inerrancy, infallibility, inspiration, univocality, and even some "magic" thinking about how the Bible can be used.

-Be that as it may, every interpretation of every Bible verse is mediated through some kind of intellectual filter.
-If someone were to read a certain passage without any reference to traditional meanings or the study of experts, that person will derive meaning in terms of their cultural moment, their needs and desires, their biases- even down to their mental model of what a book is and does.
+Every interpretation of every Bible verse is mediated through some kind of intellectual filter.
+If someone were to read a certain passage without any reference to traditional meanings or the study of experts, that person will derive meaning in terms of their cultural moment, their needs and desires, their biases- even down to their mental model of what a book is and is supposed to do.

 Human suffering is usually on the list of things we think of as absolute, universal moral principles.
 However, if one were to interpret the world from another viewpoint, say, that of animals and plants that have been almost wiped out by our presence on the planet, it's not quite so absolute.
 Our own justice system legitimizes penal sentences that cause suffering (and sometimes death) for those convicted of certain crimes.